New York Construction Accident Lawyers

 If you have been injured in a construction accident, or someone you love has been harmed or killed on a construction site, it is in your best interests to speak with an attorney.
 Let us provide the help and representation you deserve.

 We’re ready to stand for the rights and interests of workers.
-Call us at (212) 684-1880 today.
+Call us at (212) 684-1880 today or complete this form to send us a message.

 Why Do Construction Accidents Happen?

-While industry regulations are in place to protect construction workers, accidents happen.
-It doesn’t help that this type of work is done at great heights, often with powerful, complex machinery, and amid countless potential dangers.
+While industry regulations are in place to protect construction workers, accidents still happen.
+It doesn’t help that this type of work is performed at great heights, often with powerful, complex machinery and amid countless potential dangers.
+Still, most construction accidents are preventable.

 • Lack of supervision